History of Plymouth Argyle F.C.: Sturrock moves upstairs, Mariner takes charge

 However, The Pilgrims travelled to face Barnsley in their next game, which proved to be a memorable one for the Green Army.
 Hugo Colace gave Barnsley the lead just before half-time, but Argyle responded well in the second period, and on 64 minutes team captain Carl Fletcher equalised with a strike from just inside the box.
 Ten minutes later, Jamie Mackie fired the visitors in front, and with 83 minutes on the clock, Rory Fallon scored with a lob from 35 yd out to give Argyle a 1–3 win at Oakwell.
 It was the first time Argyle came from behind to win a game since Boxing day 2007, when the Greens beat QPR 2–1 at Home Park.
 It was also the first time they won by two goals or more away from home since 19 February 2008, when Argyle won 0–2 at Southampton.
 Yala Bolasie–making his Argyle debut after a season on loan at Barnet, was given the man of the match award.
 January signing Damien Johnson scored his first Argyle goal just days later in a 1–1 draw at home to Swansea, however it proved to be controversial.
 With the hosts trailing through Darren Pratley's sublime 46th-minute goal, they were awarded a penalty five minutes from time.
 Jamie Mackie took it, but it was well saved by Dorus de Vries.
 The Devon linesman ordered the spot kick to be re-taken.
 Johnson took it this time, but yet again de Vries was equal to it, but Johnson converted the rebound.
-In their next game, Craig Noone's 39th-minute header cancelled out Kari Arnason's own goal seven minutes earlier as the Greens came from behind to get a result for the third game in a row after drawing 1–1 with Leicester City.
+In their next game, Craig Noone's 39th-minute header cancelled out Kari Arnason's own goal seven minutes earlier as the Greens came from behind to get a result for the third consecutive game after drawing 1–1 with Leicester City.

 But the Greens' good run failed to continue after an unlucky 4–3 defeat at Sheffield United (Argyle were 3–0 down before coming back to 3–2, but then went 4–2 down before the game finished 4–3), a 1–1 draw at home to Preston North End and a 2–0 loss at fellow strugglers Queens Park Rangers.

 But on 17 March, Argyle picked up a crucial three points with a thrilling 3–2 win over local rivals Bristol City.
 The Greens were 2–0 up at half-time through Chris Clark (with his first ever league goal for the club) and Bradley Wright-Phillips (with his first-ever goal for the club), but two Nicky Maynard strikes made it 2–2.
 When it looked like Argyle were heading for another draw (or even a defeat), team captain Carl Fletcher struck in the first minute of injury time to give Argyle a sweet 3–2 win.